Setouchi Triennale 2025 Art Tour

 Benesse House

-Today, it’s been repaved by the Azumi team, yet retains a sleepy rural feel, lined with old school fruit shops, traditional houses, and low-key restaurants.
+Ikuchi Island sits on the western side of the Seto Inland Sea in the Hiroshima region.
+Today, repaved by the Azumi team, it retains a sleepy rural feel with old-school fruit shops, traditional houses, and low-key restaurants.

 Overnight at your hotel